gohugoio/hugo/content/extras/menus.md

 ## Rendering menus

-Hugo makes no assumptions about how your rendered HTML will be structured, instead it provides all of the functions you will need to be able to build your menu however you want.
+Hugo makes no assumptions about how your rendered HTML will be structured.
+Instead, it provides all of the functions you will need to be able to build your menu however you want.